Tuesday, June 9, 2009

 1 cup chopped mint leaves

-It tastes even better made ahead of time.
-Let the salad rest for a few hours before serving, if possible.
+Note: This salad tastes even better made ahead of time.
+Let stand for a few hours before serving, if possible.

 2 comments: